Five Proven Steps for Successful B2B Content Marketing

 - Audience – merchant, issuer, employers

-Once your calendar is finalized and approved, it is time to move into production mode.
-This means moving through the steps to develop content!
+Once your content marketing calendar is finalized and approved, it is time to move into production mode.
+This means moving through the steps to create content!
 You may not need items four or five below, but if you do, ensure you build time into your schedule.

 1. Conduct the SME interview to help flesh out an outline.